Ortham/variety/flatpak-resources/README.md

 ## Known issues

-- The autostart option creates a variety.desktop file in the right place, but its Exec command references the variety bin path inside the Flatpak sandbox, so won't work.
-    - Probably need to use a different template if Variety is running as a Flatpak.
 - The get_wallpaper script always returns the default wallpaper on GNOME 3
 - Wallpaper move to favourites causes a hang